fmstacco/data-maturity-assessment/README.md

 ## Site Structure

 Carpe Diem Maturity assessment website has three main screens.
 The welcome screen - the default loading page.
-The quiz screen, the results screen and the contact form screen, which is only displayed if the user clicks on the button "Contact Us".
+The quiz screen and the results screen.
+The contact form screen, is only displayed if the user clicks on the button "Contact Us", which in turns leads the user to the form destination page in case the form submission is successful.

 [Back to top](<#contents>)